17 Best Yoga Poses for Anxiety (Depression and Stress)

 Though it’s not easy, it has many advantages when it comes to using yoga to improve your mental health.

-The posture is a cooling one, encouraging a calm and soothing energy to enter your body and help you to relax.
+It’s a cooling one, encouraging a calm and soothing energy to enter your body and making you relax.

-We have a tendency to slouch when we feel low.
+Also, we have a tendency to slouch when we are low.

-Half Moon opens the whole front of your body, encouraging better posture and improved self-esteem.
+This movement opens the whole front of your body, allowing you to enjoy the advantages of good posture and improved self-esteem.

 Pose 5: Legs-Up-The-Wall Pose (Viparita Karani)